7 Chapter 7: Phylogenies

 Phylogenetic Trees

-The tips of the branches depict the current-day taxa that are the subject of the phylogenetic tree (Fig 7.3).
-A (plural: taxa) is a broad term used for any group or rank in a biological classification into which related organisms are classified.
+The tips of the branches depict the current-day taxa that are the subject of the phylogenetic tree (Fig 8.3).
+A taxon (plural: taxa) is a broad term used for any group or rank in a biological classification into which related organisms are classified.
 Taxa at the tips of phylogenetic trees could be sub-species, species, genera, families, phyla, et. cetera – any level of biological grouping that is the focus of the phylogenetic tree.
-Each branching point, called a , is the point at which a single taxon, such as a species, separates into two or more species – a.k.a speciation (Fig 7.3).
+Each branching point, called a node, is the point at which a single taxon, such as a species, separates into two or more species – a.k.a speciation (Fig 8.3).
 In a phylogenetic tree, closely related organisms are joined by nodes.
 These nodes suggest common ancestry.
-We call two taxa stemming from the same most recent node .
-In Figure 7.3 below, the kangaroo and lion are sister taxa because they are the two tips stemming from the most recent node.
-An important key to interpreting phylogenetic tree structure is to recognize that branch points could be rotated without changing the information.
-For example, if a branch point rotated and the taxon order changed, this would not alter the information because each taxon’s evolution from the branch point was independent of the other.
-This means that in Figure 7.3 below, we could rotate the node between the lion and kangaroo, switching the location of the lion and kangaroo, and it would still depict the same information.
+We call two taxa stemming from the same most recent node sister taxa.
+In Figure 8.3 below, the kangaroo and lion are sister taxa because they are the two tips stemming from the most recent node.

 We can trace the pathway from the origin of life to any individual species by navigating through the evolutionary branches between the two points.
 Also, by starting with a single species and tracing back towards the “trunk” of the tree, one can discover species’ ancestors, as well as where lineages share a common ancestry.